blastcloud/guzzler-docs/README.md

 If you'd like to build it locally, do the following:

 1. Clone the repo
 1. Install the dependencies via either Yarn or NPM.
-(Example: yarn install).
+(Example: `yarn install`).
-1. Run the dev for hot-swapping. yarn docs:dev.
+1. Run the dev for hot-swapping. `yarn docs:dev`.

-You can also fully build the results with yarn docs:build.
+You can also fully build the results with `yarn docs:build`.